iapyeh/GGeditor/README.rst

 * Open hyperlink in a new tab:

-   * This is not supported.
-Please see details here.
+   * This is not supported.  `Please see details here <https://github.com/sphinx-doc/sphinx/issues/1634>`_ .